awslabs/amazon-datazone-mcp-server/README.md

 **This is an unofficial, community-developed project and is not affiliated with, endorsed by, or supported by Amazon Web Services, Inc.**

 - AWS and DataZone are trademarks of Amazon.com, Inc. or its affiliates
-- This project provides a community-built interface to AWS DataZone APIs
+- This project provides a community-built interface to Amazon DataZone APIs
 - Users are responsible for their own AWS credentials, costs, and compliance
 - No warranty or support is provided - use at your own risk
 - Always follow AWS security best practices when using this tool

-For official AWS DataZone documentation and support, visit [AWS DataZone Documentation](https://docs.aws.amazon.com/datazone/).
+For official Amazon DataZone documentation and support, visit [Amazon DataZone Documentation](https://docs.aws.amazon.com/datazone/).

 ## Support